nlef/moonraker-telegram-bot/docs/content/sample-config.md

 #   Default is not to display any additional heaters.
 #   This value is not validated automatically.
 #fans: your_fan, your_fan2
-#   You can add any fans you have in the clipper config to be displayed in the status message.
+#   You can add any fans you have in the Klipper config to be displayed in the status message.
 #   Enter the names from your klipper config, separated by commas.
 #   Default is not to display any additional fans.
 #   This value is not validated automatically.